-Change HTTPS security certificate settings (Optional)
+Change HTTPS Security Certificate Settings (Optional)

-By default, a valid certificate will be generated with the web ova server’s FQDN by a VMware internal rootCA afterdeployment.
-This cert is then used by the HTTPS HorizonPeripheralsAgentprotocol configured on the web ova server.
+By default, a valid certificate will be generated with the web OVA server’s FQDN signed by a VMware internal rootCA after the deployment of Web OVA.
+This cert is then used by the HTTPS communication between HorizonPeripheralsAgent and web OVA server.

 If you want to replace the auto-generated cert with another valid cert singed by another well-known rootCA instead of the VMware rootCA, please follow the steps below manually.